 Both Portraits and Adapt! examine moments of displacement.
 In Lenka’s journey, she has cut herself off from the world she knew—by both choice and necessity—not knowing what the new world will bring.
-Her journey ends in Central Park, where after what seems like an eternity of starvation, she eats the Everest of American cuisine: a hot dog, while contemplating the many opportunities ahead.
+Her journey ends in Central Park, where after what seems like an eternity of starvation, she eats the Everest of American cuisine: a hot dog!
+As she contemplates the many opportunities ahead, the curtains close.
 In Baker’s Portraits, one of the commonalities shared between each interviewee was a feeling of displacement.
 Baker tells me, during an interview in her art studio, “every story had some tearing apart of a family.
 Sometimes those separations are by choice, other times out of real dire necessity.”

 The company of Adapt!
 Photo by Alexander Iziliaevon